Combodo/docker-environment/addons/documentation/how_to.md

 🔙 [Back to readme page](../../readme.md)
 # How to
-Tips for the common operations you may need to do with the dockered-itop environment.
+Tips for the common operations you may need to do with the docker environment.

 ## PHP